sbruegel/VuLoader/README.md

 # VuLoader
 A repository contains a helpful Vuforia Studio script, giving you the ability to load Shader, Extensions, Libs and create Widget on the fly via a JS api
+*Note: Yeah it is working on View for DP!*

 ## Getting Started
 First of we need to prepare our Vuforia Studio Project, to be able to use this script.